Battle of Cape Spartel: Background

 The Franco-Spanish fleet tasked with the blockade of Gibraltar was anchored in Bay of Gibraltar.
 It consisted of 49 ships of the line, and was under the command of Spanish Admiral Luis de Córdova.
 The Spanish ships (numbering 35) were not in good condition.
 On 10 October a storm wrought havoc on the allied fleet: one ship of the line was driven aground, another was sent under Gibraltar's guns, and a third was swept through the Straits of Gibraltar into the Mediterranean.

-Admiral Howe met with all of his captains, and gave detailed instructions for ensuring the safe arrival of the transports.
+Howe met with all of his captains, and gave detailed instructions for ensuring the safe arrival of the transports.
 On 11 October the transports began entry into the straits, followed by covering fleet.
 Four transports successfully anchored at Gibraltar, but the remainder were carried by the strong currents into the Mediterranean.
 The fleet followed.
 Taking advantage of a west-northwest wind, de Córdova's fleet sailed in pursuit, while the Spanish admiral sent his smaller vessels to shadow the British.
 The British regrouped about 50 miles east of Gibraltar off the Spanish coast on 13 October, but sailed south toward the Moroccan coast upon the approach of the allied fleet.
 With a fair wind on the 15th, the British reentered the straits, and successfully brought the convoy into Gibraltar between the 16th and 18th.

 Battle

 On 19 October the allied fleet was sighted to the east of Gibraltar.
-Admiral Howe, seeking to avoid battle in the straits, weighed anchor and sailed west, with the allies following.
+Howe, seeking to avoid battle in the straits, weighed anchor and sailed west, with the allies following.
 Once clear of the straits, he reduced the fleet's sails, offering de Córdova, who held the weather gage, the option of engaging in battle.
 On the 20th, de Córdova signalled 'general chase', disregarding division places.
 The British line of battle was to starboard of the Franco-Spanish.
 At around 1 pm, and after Cordova's flagship, the 120-gun Santísima Trinidad reached the centre of the combined line, both fleets were about two miles apart.
 The British reduced sail in order to tighten their line of battle.
 At 5:45 the van of the Franco-Spanish fleet opened fire.
 The British returned fire, while Howe signalled 'retreat all sail', making at least 14 Franco-Spanish ships redundant, among them two three-deckers.
 No British ships were really engaged, despite the efforts of de Córdova's ships, which chased the British fleet.
 On the 21st, both fleets were some 12 miles apart.
 De Córdova made repairs and was ready to resume the action.
 However, no battle took place the next day as Howe had sailed back to Britain in line with his orders.